jam-n-3/quote-machine/README.md

-Project for the Front End Libraries Certificate for Free Code Camp Made with React
+Project for the Front End Libraries Certificate for Free Code Camp.
+Made with React